Home Drugs Tylenol Drug Interactions

 • Language delay (in girls)

-The consensus is that the timing and duration of maternal use of acetaminophen is a determining factor in its safety for the newborn.
+Data suggests that the timing and duration of maternal use of acetaminophen is a determining factor in its safety for the newborn.

-In a cohort study of 996 mother-infant pairs from the Boston Birth Cohort, cold plasma biomarkers of prenatal acetaminophen exposure were associated with significantly increased risk of autism spectrum disorder and childhood attention deficit/hyperactivity disorder.
+In a cohort study of 996 mother-infant pairs from the Boston Birth Cohort, cord plasma biomarkers of prenatal acetaminophen exposure were associated with significantly increased risk of autism spectrum disorder and childhood attention deficit/hyperactivity disorder.

 A Scandinavian Journal of Pain study showed that prenatal exposure to acetaminophen is associated with: